Buyer's guide · 2026Last reviewed 2026-05-07

 We'd use it for

-A solo founder or one-person marketing function with a $200/mo budget who needs to know whether ChatGPT and Perplexity name them at all.
+A solo founder or one-person marketing function with a $200/mo budget who needs to know whether ChatGPT names them at all.
 Once a marketing team grows past one person, the gap between visibility data and operational output gets expensive.

 • #4